and international trade

 - Russian Federation is overly dependent on exports of raw

-materials: oil, gas, and metals accounting for 80% of its exports, being too sensitive to international fluctuations in prices of these commodities.
+materials: petroleum, gas, and metals accounting for 80% of its exports, being too sensitive to international fluctuations in prices of these commodities.

 - Among the largest importers of Russian gas are Germany, Turkey, Italy, and France.